 Contributions-CERS allocates a portion of the employer contributions to the health insurance benefit plans.
-CERS allocated 5.78% in FY 2022 and 4.76% in FY 2021 for the actuarially required contribution rate paid by employers for funding the nonhazardous healthcare benefit.
-Contributions for the hazardous OPEB plan were 10.47% in 2022 and 9.52% in FY 2021.
+CERS allocated 3.39% in FY 2023 and 4.17% in FY 2022 for the actuarially required contribution rate paid by employers for funding the nonhazardous healthcare benefit.
+Contributions for the hazardous OPEB plan were 6.78% in FY 2023 and 8.73% in FY 2022.
 In addition, 1% of the Tier 2 and 3 employee contributions are allocated to the health insurance plan for both hazardous and nonhazardous plans.
+OPEB contribution rates are declining as the funded status for CERS health insurance benefit plans approach 100%.